benstear/epistasis_analysis/notes/cluster_workflow.md

 If I cant mount my files to each of the worker nodes in the array, can I feed them downloadlinks and download the files on the worker nodes memory?
 BC if I do this in parallel then I wont have enough mem on the head node, if thats where downloaded data gets stored.

+### [] Need to time the various steps on the cluster (norm, split, filter, sort, index)
+- do I need to convert to bcf format first?
+Will that speed things up?